MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/boards/sprint-237-update.md

 ### Add link to GitHub commit or pull request is generally available

-After several weeks [in preview](https://learn.microsoft.com/azure/devops/release-notes/2024/sprint-234-update#azure-boards-1), we're excited to announce an enhanced experience for linking work items to a GitHub.
+After several weeks [in preview](https://learn.microsoft.com/azure/devops/release-notes/2024/sprint-234-update#azure-boards-1), we're excited to announce an enhanced experience for linking work items to GitHub.
 Search and select the desired repository and drill down to find and link to the specific pull request or commit.
 No more need for multiple window changes and copy/paste (although you still have that option).

 > [!div class="mx-imgBorder"]
 > ![Gif to demo Add link improvements.](../../media/237-boards-01.gif "gif to Add link improvements")

+> [!NOTE]
-This feature is only available in the [New Boards Hub preview](https://learn.microsoft.com/azure/devops/release-notes/2022/sprint-202-update#new-boards-hubs-now-available-in-public-preview).
+> This feature is only available in the [New Boards Hub preview](https://learn.microsoft.com/azure/devops/release-notes/2022/sprint-202-update#new-boards-hubs-now-available-in-public-preview).

 ### AB# links on GitHub pull requests (preview)